2025–26 UEFA Champions League league phase: Matches

 The fixture list was announced on 30 August 2025, two days after the draw.
 This was to ensure no calendar clashes with teams in the Europa League and Conference League playing in the same cities.

-In principle, each team will not play more than two home matches or two away matches in a row, and will play one home match and one away match across both the first and last two matchdays.
-The matches will be played on 16–18 September (exclusive week), (Note: As part of the scheduling for the 2025–26 UEFA men's club season, each competition will have an "exclusive week" in the calendar, with no other competitions scheduled during this week.
+In principle, each team did not play more than two home matches or two away matches in a row, and played one home match and one away match across both the first and last two matchdays.
+The matches were played on 16–18 September (exclusive week), (Note: As part of the scheduling for the 2025–26 UEFA men's club season, each competition had an "exclusive week" in the calendar, with no other competitions scheduled during this week.
 For the Champions League, this took place on matchday 1 (16–18 September 2025).)
 30 September – 1 October, 21–22 October, 4–5 November, 25–26 November, 9–10 December 2025, 20–21 January and 28 January 2026.
-All matches will be played on Tuesdays and Wednesdays, except for the competition's exclusive week, which also included Thursday fixtures.
-The scheduled kick-off times are generally 18:45 (two matches on each day) and 21:00 (remaining matches) CET/CEST.
-The only exception is the final matchday, where all fixtures will be played simultaneously at 21:00.
+All matches were played on Tuesdays and Wednesdays, except for the competition's exclusive week, which also included Thursday fixtures.
+The scheduled kick-off times were generally 18:45 (two matches on each day) and 21:00 (remaining matches) CET/CEST.
+The only exception was the final matchday, where all fixtures were played simultaneously at 21:00.

 Times are CET or CEST, (Note: CEST (UTC+2) for dates up to 25 October 2025 (matchdays 1–3), and CET (UTC+1) for dates thereafter (matchdays 4–8).) as listed by UEFA (local times, if different, are in parentheses).